 It must be a happy accident that helped Scientists create mutant enzymes that feed on plastic, which is like a dream come true for all of us bothered by the world’s plastic pollution problem.
 But the solution is nowhere.

 According to the Proceedings of the National Academy of Sciences, an international team of researchers has successfully created a mutant enzyme that feeds on and degrades plastic drinking bottles.

-The team which was led by Professor John McGeehan at the University of Portsmouth, UK, was initially tweaking a bacterium that they had found in a Japanese waste dump in the year 2016.
+The team, which was led by Professor John McGeehan at the University of Portsmouth, UK, was initially tweaking a bacterium that they had found in a Japanese waste dump in the year 2016.
 Unbelievable as it may sound, this bacterium had undergone a natural evolution that equipped it to ingest plastic.
-During the experiment, the scientists had accidentally made it even better.
+During the experiment, the scientists accidentally made it even better.
 It can now break down polyethylene terephthalate, or PET, the complex organic molecule or plastic used for drink bottles.
-To add the icing on the cake, this break-down process starts and gets over in days, not quite like the centuries that the present oceanic biodegradability possibilities offer.
+To add the icing to the cake, this break-down process starts and gets over in days, not quite like the centuries that the present oceanic biodegradability possibilities offer.